yagosys/202301/userguide/010-eks/demo_macvlan.md

-*the linux capabilities NET_ADMIN, SYS_AMDIN, NET_RAW are required for use ping, sniff and syslog* *the cfos image will be pulled from docker hub with pull secret* *the  cfos container mount /data to a directory in host work node, the /data save license, and configuration file etc.,*
+*the linux capabilities NET_ADMIN, SYS_AMDIN, NET_RAW are required for use ping, sniff and syslog* *the cfos image will be pulled from docker hub with pull secret* *the  cfos container mount /data to a directory in host work node, the /data save license, and configuration file etc.,* *you need to change the line "image: interbeing/fos:v7231x86 to your actual image respository*

+copy and paste below code to your terminal window to create cfos DaemonSet
 ```
 cat << EOF | kubectl create -f -
 apiVersion: v1